VirusTLNR/LethalIntelligence/README.md

 - Kite (on discord) for the Masked joining/leaving terminal fixes.
 - WhiteSpike (on discord) for help and suggestions regarding the breaker box.
 - Tim_Shaw for help on trying to make their mod compatible.
-- XuXiaolan for help/advice/tips with spawning items
+- XuXiaolan for help/advice/tips with spawning items as well as many other things (soon to be too many things to mention).